raman340/uda_project2/starter_files/README.md

 * Dataset analysis: Data Imbalance was detected due to higher number of no values as compared to yes.
 Having more complete dataset might help with model accuracy.
   ![Class imbalance](../sample_screenshots/Data%20Imbalance.png)

-* Dataset: Top 4 features
+* Dataset: Top 4 features.
+Proper Feature selection is critical and requires domain knowledge.
+Azure does do a good job with trying to identify the top features.
   ![Top 4 features](../sample_screenshots/Top%204%20Features.png?raw=true)